esx-framework/esx-documentation/legacy/Server/xplayer/updatecoords.md

 xPlayer.updateCoords(coords)
 ```

-This is an internal function used to update player coords, do not use it.
+This is an internal function used to update player coords, **do not use it**.

 ## Argument